PacificCommunity/ofp-sam-2023-assessments/machinery.md

-# Machinery Used for the 2023 Assessments
+# Software and Hardware Used for the 2023 Assessments

 ## Tools to Examine Data